Undergraduate Major Frequently Asked Questions

 Should I take senior thesis or senior lab?Click to Open

 Both are designed to give you extensive practical research experience.
 Both have significant reporting and assessment requirements.
 Senior Lab now involves “open ended” experiments that will challenge you much like research.
 The main difference is that we generally know that the Senior Lab experiments can be made to work!
-Students who have not established a relationship with a research group by the end of their junior year are best advised to participate in Senior Lab.
+Students who have not established a relationship with a research group by the end of their junior year may reach out to our contacts at the bottom of this list to make such a connection.

 What are requirements to graduate with honors?Click to Open